 This substrate releases the highly fluorescent fluorophore 2',7'-dichlorofluorescein (EX: 495nm / EM: 529 nm) at the site of galactosidase or galactocerebrosidase activity.
 Since the pKa of the released fluorophore is significantly lower than comparable fluorophores, it can retain appreciably more fluorescence in the highly acidic environment of the lysosome than other similar fluorophores.
 Note: Absorption prior to enzyme hydrolysis is 290 nm; 4.7K).

-High Purity Grade (>99%).
+Note: High Purity Grade (>99%).
 Absorption and Emission were measured when product released fluorophore

 van Es H.H., Veldwijk M., Havenga M., Valerio D. (1997) "A flow cytometric assay for lysosomal glucocerebrosidase" Anal.
 Biochem.
 247: 268-271.
 Chan KW., Waire J., Simons B., (2004) "Measurement of lysosomal glucocerebrosidase activity in mouse liver using a fluorescence-activated cell sorter assay."
 Anal.
 Biochem.
 334(2): 227-33.
 Rudensky B., Paz E., Altarescu G., (2003) "Fluorescent flow cytometric assay: a new diagnostic tool for measuring beta-glucocerebrosidase activity in Gaucher disease."
 Blood Cells Mol.
 Dis.
 30(1): 97-9.
 Daniels L.B., Glew R.H., Diven W.F., Lee R.E., Radin N.S., (1981) "An improved fluorimetric leukocyte b-glucosidase assay for Gauchers disease."
 Clin.
 Chim.
 Acta 115: 369-375.
 Kaxpova E.A., Voznyi Ya V., Dudukina T.V., Tsvetkova I.V., (1991) "4-Trifluoromethylumbelliferyl glycosides as new substrates for revealing diseases connected with hereditary deficiency of lysosome glycosidases."
 Biochem.
 Int.
 24: 1135-1144.